Andy Stankiewicz: Grand Canyon

 On April 25, 2011, Stankiewicz became the head coach at Grand Canyon University.

 In his first season, he guided the Antelopes to a 27–23 overall record as the squad finished eighth in the final West Region poll.
 Stankiewicz also had been selected as an assistant coach for USA Baseball's Collegiate National Team during the summer of 2012.
 The squad traveled to Cuba and The Netherlands to compete in Honkbal-Haarlem Baseball Week, where they won the bronze medal.
 In just his second season at Grand Canyon, Stankiewicz had the program winning 40 games and advancing to the NCAA Division II Baseball Championship.

 Stankiewicz continued to lead the Lopes as they transitioned from Division II to Division I beginning in 2014.
 In 2015, under his direction, Grand Canyon won the 2015 regular season WAC title.

 Stankiewicz quickly built Grand Canyon into one of the WAC's top two programs, winning regular-season championships in 2015, 2017 and 2018.
 In 2017 and 2018, the Lopes did not lose a WAC series and posted 19–5 and 20–4 records.

 He continued the program's upward trajectory into the 2020s, winning additional WAC regular-season championships in 2021 and 2022.
 Stankiewicz took the program to its first NCAA Division I baseball tournament in 2021 with a WAC baseball tournament championship.
 In 2022, the program made its debut in the D1Baseball.com top-25 poll for the first time and remained for three weeks through the end of the regular season.
 The Lopes earned an at-large bid into the 2022 NCAA Division I baseball tournament as one of the last four teams in.

 USC

 Stankiewicz was named head baseball coach at the University of Southern California on July 3, 2022.

+His first season was considered a surprising success, winning 34 games and posting a 26–6 record at home.
+The Trojans finished fourth in the Pac-12 standings by winning seven of their 10 conference series but were left out of the NCAA tournament despite being projected as safely in by many publications.